KXLY (AM): Early years

 From 1912 to 1927, radio communication in the United States was regulated by the U.S. Department of Commerce.
 In the early days, there were no formal requirements for stations, most of which operated under Amateur and Experimental licenses, making broadcasts intended for the general public.
 To provide a common standard, the department issued a regulation effective December 1, 1921, requiring that broadcasting stations would have to hold a "Limited Commercial License" that authorized operation on two designated broadcasting wavelengths: 360 meters (833 kHz) for "entertainment", and 485 meters (619 kHz) for "market and weather reports".

-The first two Spokane broadcasting station authorizations were issued to the Doerr-Mitchell Electric Company on March 23, 1922.
-One was for station KFZ.
-The other went to the Spokane Chronicle on April 12, 1922, for KOE.
-Both would share time on 360 meters.
-Because there was only the single entertainment wavelength, stations in a given region had to develop arrangements for broadcasts on the shared 360-meter wavelength.
+The first two broadcasting station authorizations in Spokane, Washington, were issued to the Doerr-Mitchell Electric Company's KFZ on March 23, 1922, (Note: KFZ was deleted on September 8, 1923.) and to the Spokane Chronicles KOE on April 12, 1922.
+(Note: KOE was deleted on October 7, 1922.)
+Both stations shared time on 360 meters, and because there was only the single entertainment wavelength, stations in a given region had to develop arrangements for broadcasts on the common wavelength.